jacooba/hyper/README.md

 The main training loop itself can be found in `metalearner.py`, the hypernetwork is in `policy.py`, and added supervision for task inference is in `ppo.py`.

 After training, `visualize_runs.py` can be used for plotting.
 To automatically plot all results for a set of experiments, you can also use the `run_experiments.py` script.
-Plots will be saved in `hyper//data/plts/` by default.
+Plots will be saved in `hyper/data/plts/` by default.

 *Example usage:*
 ```
 python3 run_experiments.py main_results --plot
 ```

 To measure the different types of gradient decay for different aggregators in the SplAgger analysis, you can use `visualize_analysis.py`.
+The plot will be saved as `hyper/data/analysis.png` by default.
 (Currently set up for CPU usage.)

 *Example usage:*
 ```
 /home/jaceck/hyper/run_cpu.sh mujoco150 0 python /home/jaceck/hyper/visualize_analysis.py --grad --noise --no_log
 /home/jaceck/hyper/run_cpu.sh mujoco150 0 python /home/jaceck/hyper/visualize_analysis.py --param_grad --noise --no_log
 /home/jaceck/hyper/run_cpu.sh mujoco150 0 python /home/jaceck/hyper/visualize_analysis.py --inputs_grad --noise
 /home/jaceck/hyper/run_cpu.sh mujoco150 0 python /home/jaceck/hyper/visualize_analysis.py --perm_diff --no_log
 ```

 ### Comments